codatio/demo-auth-flow/README.md

 # Link Demo Application

 This is an app that demonstrates the potential implementation of the Codat Link product.
+A deployed version of this app can be seen [here](https://codat-dev-link-demo.azurewebsites.net/home);

 This app is an example of how to integrate to the Codat APIs.
 It should not be run in a production environment.